obliviousinc/obliviousinc.github.io/_posts/2017-12-10-poppy-snort.md

 #### Timmy

 Tim finds himself seated on the ground, inexplicably, with his laptop out and ready to go.
 His fingers are poised over the keyboard as if he's about to chop out a line of C++, but he doesn't remember what he was doing.
 The code on screen looks like an elegant representation of a human:  id, ego, an array of emotions, the ability to belch.
-It's not abstract, though:  it's an implementation of someone specific.
+It's not abstract, though... it's an implementation of someone specific.
 Timmy realizes he's looking at *his own source code.*

 Scrambling to browse through the codebase and find out what else is there, he finds himself splitting his mind into pieces for more efficient multi-tasking.
 He locates the implementations of everyone present:  Dewey, Sammy (written in Visual Basic), Albacore, even Fluke.
 And someone named "Kingmaker."
 Fluke and Kingmaker are too complex to understand, but the other four are comparatively simple.
 Timmy decides to try refactoring himself.